SystemsApproach/private5g/arch.rst

 service.
 Aether is targeted at enterprises that want to take advantage of 5G connectivity in support of edge applications that require predictable, low-latency connectivity.
-In short, “Kubernetes-based” means Aether is able to host container-based services, and “5G-based connectivity” means Aether is able to connect those services to mobile devices throughout the enterprise's physical plant.
+In short, “Kubernetes-based” means Aether is able to host container-based services, with Kubernetes being the platform used to orchestrate the services, and “5G-based connectivity” means Aether is able to connect those services to mobile devices throughout the enterprise's physical environment.

 Aether supports this combination by implementing both the RAN and the user plane of the Mobile Core on-prem, as cloud-native workloads co-located on the Aether cluster.
-This is often referred to as *local breakout* because it enables direct communication between mobile devices and edge applications without data traffic leaving the enterprise.
+This is often referred to as *local breakout* because it enables direct communication between mobile devices and edge applications without data traffic leaving the enterprise, in contrast to what would happen with standard, operator-provided 5G service.
 This scenario is depicted in :numref:`Figure %s
-<fig-hybrid>`, which does not name the edge applications, but
+<fig-hybrid>`, which shows generic edge applications running
-substituting Internet-of-Things (IoT) would be an illustrative example.
+on-prem.
+Those edge applications might include the local processing of sensor data or control applications for the IoT devices, for example.

 .. _fig-hybrid:
 .. figure:: figures/ops/Slide3.png